 - Determine how easy (or difficult) it is to build (does the design work around the materials?)

-- How it fits on your land
+- How it works on your land

 - Be solar passive and energy efficient if you design it right (and save you on power bills)

 2. Get the knowledge and skills.
-If you were learning to make your own jewellery, you’d do a course.
+If you were learning to make your own jewellery or furniture, you’d do a course.
 So the first step is to get some experience and knowledge.
 We had one person tell us he was nearly in tears because he said it was the hardest thing he’s ever done, even though he’s built other buildings before.
 He just didn’t realise it would be so hard.
 As there are numerous ways to build a strawbale and earth house and not all tradies know what to do, not everyone knows what a good render mix is, or how best to protect the walls from rain or water.
-So our advice to strawbale owner builders is to:
+So our advice to owner builders is to:

 - Read books.
 There are many ways to build a strawbale and earth home, know which way you’re going to build yours.